devjgm/papers/cpp_civil_time.md

  `civil_month`  | `2015-11-01 00:00:00`
  `civil_year`   | `2015-01-01 00:00:00`

-Each civil time type performs arithmetic on the field to which it is aligned.
+Each civil-time type performs arithmetic on the field to which it is aligned.
 This means that adding 1 to a `civil_day` increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
 All arithmetic produces a new value that